chase-lahner/Cuscuta/README.md

 ### Networked Multiplayer

+ + Multiplayer will function using a P2P connection between the two players
  + Each player has a unique carnage bar allowing for more build combinations
- + Procedural rooms are generated based off an average of both players' carnage bars, weighted heavier towards carnage.
+ + Procedural rooms are generated based off an average of both players' carnage bars, weighted heavier towards carnage
- + Teammates must balance between stealth and destruction to maintain a balance in the dangerous dungeon.
+ + Teammates must balance between stealth and destruction to maintain a balance in the dangerous dungeon
  + Dungeons will be harder in co-op mode and therefore require strategy and planning